Hebrew Angel Names

 This is why Adriel cannot borrow Michael-level authority just because both names look God-referencing.
 The name pattern starts the inquiry; the source record limits the claim.

-The safest rule is simple: meaning explains the name, while sources decide how strongly the article can speak about the angel.
+The safest rule is simple: meaning explains the name, while sources decide how strongly the guide can speak about the angel.
 This keeps readers from treating a sacred ending as proof that the name carries a verified angel biography.

 Strongest biblical and canon-dependent names